-Assuming “Santa” crash landed somewhere near the north pole with his space ship, far away from any civilization.
+Assuming “Santa” crash landed somewhere near the North Pole with his space ship, far away from any civilization.
 After the crash his ship was a wreck, he could only salvage some parts of its propulsion system, alloys and navigation system.
 Too little to get back home (possibly light-years way) but enough to get around our tiny planet.
 We all know in Star Trek there are inertia dampeners for any shocks and vibrations, something that counteracts the rapid acceleration of an object and makes it possible to survive the acceleration to warp speed.
 This technology, along with generation of the gravity on board of the space ship (most likely based on a flexible gravity generator, reducing or increasing the gravity in the ship) enables Santa to use that technology on the only thing locally available: reindeer.
 Perhaps he created a gravity field around his reindeer and newly built sled.
 At the moment this is technology we don’t fully understand but we know that superconductors can levitate over a magnetic field which the Earth basically has already.
 Still with me?

-2. There are approximately 378 million children (there are 2.2m children in total but for some religious / cultural reasons many are not expecting a visit from Santa) expecting gifts to within a 31 hour window.
+2. There are approximately 378 million children (there are 2.2bn children in total but for some religious / cultural reasons many are not expecting a visit from Santa) expecting gifts within a 31 hour window.
 This equates to 822.6 visits per second considering an average of 3.5 children per household.
 This would result in flying speed of Mach 3,000 for an average house to house distance of 1.3km and an overall distance of 120.8 million km.

 Now, considering the distance Santa travelled from his home planet to Earth in a reasonable time, these kind of distances should be easy for him.
 Need a little more evidence?

-The closest star system with an unconfirmed exoplanet is Alpha Centauri Bb with 4.36 light years distance and the closest with a confirmed exoplanet is 15.29 light years with actually four exoplanets orbiting the star named Gliese 876.
+The closest star system with an unconfirmed exoplanet is Alpha Centauri Bb with 4.36 light years distance and the closest with a confirmed exoplanet is 15.29 light years with four exoplanets orbiting the star named Gliese 876.
 Now according to Wikipedia, at Warp 9 he would be able to reach Earth in less than a day from Alpha Centauri and about three days from Gliese 876, which is a reasonable travelling time.